Should you have any unresolved queries, please contact via info@kokoasset.com or leave a message by phone. Thank you for your understanding.

 The goal here is not to attack “diversification” but rather taking into consideration that opportunities are indeed scarce.
 While at the same time avoiding over-diversification to such an extent that it would make more sense, and be more profitable, to buy a low-cost S&P 500 Index.

-Seeking an excessive level of diversification in one’s portfolio doesn’t necessarily make it safer, and it certainly won’t provide significantly higher returns that you will be waiting a long time for.
+Seeking an excessive level of diversification in one’s portfolio doesn’t necessarily make it safer, and it certainly won’t provide the meaningful performance that you will be waiting a long time for.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.